protolambda/eth2-das/README.md

 A mock Eth2 node with the Phase 1 functionality, and instrumentation for gossip tests.

 - register topics:
-  - `CHUNK_INDEX_SUBNETS` DAS subnets
+  - `VERTICAL_SUBNETS` DAS subnets
-  - `SHARD_COUNT` Shard subnets
+  - `HORIZONTAL_SUBNETS` Distribution subnets, could be shard subnets.
   - Shard headers global topic
 - Subscribe to `P` DAS subnets randomly based on publicly known seed, unique to peer.
   - For stability
   - Find other peers via discovery (TODO add discovery)
 - Subscribe to `K` DAS subnets randomly
   - The random sampling necessary to make DAS work secure enough
-  - Verify if all the seen chunks are correct
+  - Verify if all the seen samples are correct
     - TODO: keep track of what has been seen, *and what has not*
       - Adjust forkchoice to steer clear of unavailable shard data
 - Subscribe randomly to a shard block subnet for every Validator that runs
   - Rotate out on random `[EPOCHS_PER_RANDOM_SUBNET_SUBSCRIPTION, 2 * EPOCHS_PER_RANDOM_SUBNET_SUBSCRIPTION]` interval (per shard)
-  - For any seen block, split it up in chunks, and for each DAS subnet we are on, propagate the relevant chunks to it.
+  - For any seen block, split it up in samples, and for each DAS subnet we are on, propagate the relevant samples to it.
 - Subscribe to shard headers topic
 - Validate DAS subnets:
   - TODO